 Sound like you?

 We offer bespoke School Taster Days across all the subjects for which we offer School Direct places.
-Further details about these opportunities can be found here.
+If you would like to come into school and see what teaching is like for yourself, further details about these opportunities can be found here.
+Please complete the interest form and return it to email@example.com.

 How to get the most out of your experience.